benders5e/benders5e/earthbender.md

 You also learn to shape earth in a more fine-grained manner, including fashioning weapons (see the *Earthen Weapon* form at the end of this class description, which you start out knowing and doesn't count against your "Forms Known" limit).

 Every time you take the Attack action on your turn, you can distribute your chi among basic bending attacks (*cost: 1 chi*) and any forms you know (whose costs are indicated with their descriptions).
+Forms use your bending attack and damage bonuses.

 You can use each form a maximum of once per turn.

 #### Chi Exhaustion
 Channeling chi into attacks is a physically and mentally draining endeavor.